 Library and Information Science

 Schaub, Gayle; Bravender, Patricia; Cadena, Cara; and Kierkus, Christopher, "The Language of Information Literacy: Do Students Understand?"
 (2017).
-Articles.
+Scholarly Papers and Articles.
 59.